opensearch-project/data-prepper/docs/log_analytics.md

 ## Next Steps

-Follow the [Log Ingestion Demo Guide](../examples/log-ingestion/log_ingestion_demo_guide.md) to go through a specific example of apache log ingestion from `FluentBit -> Data Prepper -> OpenSearch` running through Docker.
+Follow the [Log Ingestion Demo Guide](../examples/log-ingestion/log_ingestion_demo_guide.md) to go through a specific example of Apache log ingestion from `FluentBit -> Data Prepper -> OpenSearch` running through Docker.

 In the future, Data Prepper will contain additional sources and preppers which will make more complex log analytic pipelines available.
 Check out our [Roadmap](https://github.com/opensearch-project/data-prepper/projects/1) to see what is coming.